-"Naah, I'll just show up the first day and wander around the halls until somebody notices me," I answered, but again she missed the sarcasm completely.
+"Naah, I'll just show up the first day and wander around looking confused," I answered, but again she missed the sarcasm completely.
 Anything not having to do with Langston or any day before June 16th was alien to her now.

 "I know," she said brightly.
 "You can ask Chris what we should do at dinner tomorrow.
 That'll give you two something to talk about."

-That didn't exactly make my day and I wanted her to know it, so I stood up quickly and reached for my backpack, even though I'd only eaten half of my PopTart.
+That kind of ticked me off.
+I stood up quickly and reached for my backpack, even though I'd only eaten half of my PopTart.
 "If I want some seventeen year old kid for my parent, I know plenty of senior guys right here in Evansville you could marry."